Dental implants

 CT scan and dental X-ray

-The dental X-rays are still the standard way to get an image of the mouth structures prior to placing the dental implants.
-Various views are available :
+Dental X-rays are still the standard way to get an image of the mouth structures prior to placing dental implants.
+Various views are available:

 -